TheJaredWilcurt/melee-all-trophies-backend/README.md

   * The related ID in the Session Table
 * `secret`
   * A string of 4 numbers, `'1234'`, `'0000'`, `'4862'`
-  * Initially the only the session creator has this secret, but they can share it with those they want to collaborate with
+  * Initially only the session creator has this secret, but they can share it with those they want to collaborate with

 ### Socket Table Fields